Hosted by Christian Schmitz-Linneweber (HU)

 A significant aspect of his research is the investigation of meiosis, a specialized cell division crucial for sexual reproduction and the generation of biological diversity.
 Meiosis plays a pivotal role in genome evolution and speciation, making its detailed understanding and potential modification highly relevant for biotechnological applications, especially in plant breeding.
 Despite its importance, many key aspects of meiosis and its underlying molecular machinery remain elusive.
 Arp Schnittger's research seeks to address these gaps, striving for a comprehensive understanding of meiotic mechanisms to facilitate the development of new breeding technologies.

-In his talk 'Meiosis under heat – how to sort chromosomes in times of climate change' Arp Schnittger will explore the importance of ambient temperature, one of the most crucial environmental parameters for growth and fertility of most living organisms.
+In his talk 'Meiosis under heat – how to sort chromosomes in times of climate change' Arp Schnittger explored the importance of ambient temperature, one of the most crucial environmental parameters for growth and fertility of most living organisms.
 In the course of the current climate change, extreme weather events such as heat waves have increased dramatically, and even more extreme conditions are predicted for the near future.
 Thus, it is of growing importance to understand how organisms and especially plants, as the major food and fodder source, respond and counter battle heat stress effects to be able to breed for heat-resilient crops.
 Current work has shown that the reproductive life phase of plants is very sensitive to heat and an increase in temperature often leads to sterility, not least caused by severe effects on meiotic recombination and progression through meiosis, for instance by causing the formation of unreduced gametes resulting in polyploidization.
 While polyploidization is thought to represent a possible mechanism of a plant to withstand stresses, it typically reduces fertility due to genomic imbalances in developing seeds and causes chromosome segregation problems in subsequent generations.
-In this seminar, Arp Schnittger will present the recent advances of his department in the understanding of the molecular surveillance and control mechanisms of meiosis under heat.
+In this seminar, Arp Schnittger presented the recent advances of his department in the understanding of the molecular surveillance and control mechanisms of meiosis under heat.
 Notably, these mechanisms include the formation of heat stress granules, a form of bimolecular condensates driven by liquid-liquid phase separation.